tjmccabe/Meticulist/README.md

 <img src="https://meticulist-seeds.s3-us-west-1.amazonaws.com/SiteAssets/Card+show.png" width="800">

 Due dates will dynamically change color based on how soon each card is due, both on the card show modal and in the indicator on the overall board view.
-If the card is due within 24 hours, the due date background will appear 🟡yellow🟡, while overdue cards will be marked with 🔴red🔴
+If the card is due within 24 hours, the due date background will appear 🟡 yellow 🟡 , while overdue cards will be marked with 🔴 red 🔴

 <img src="https://meticulist-seeds.s3-us-west-1.amazonaws.com/SiteAssets/Due+dates.png" width="350">